Slow Cooker Cowboy Casserole

 Instructions

-- Brown the meat: In a skillet over medium heat, cook ground beef with diced onion and garlic until browned.
-Stir in paprika, thyme, salt, and pepper.
-Drain excess fat.
+- Step 1: Brown the Beef.
+Heat a skillet over medium and cook the ground beef with the onion and garlic until everything is browned and fragrant.
+Stir in the paprika, thyme, salt, and pepper, then drain off any excess fat to keep the casserole from getting greasy.

-- Layer in slow cooker: • Start with a layer of potatoes. • Spoon over half of the beef mixture. • Add half the tomatoes, corn, and beans. • Dollop and spread half of the creamy mixture. • Repeat the layers one more time, finishing with the rest of the cheese on top.
+- Step 3: Assemble in the Slow Cooker.
+Start with a base layer of potatoes, then spoon on half of the beef mixture.
+Add half the tomatoes, corn, and beans, then dollop and gently spread half of the creamy mixture over the top.
+Repeat the whole layering process once more, finishing with the remaining cheese so it melts into a gorgeous, bubbly topping.

-- Cook: Cover and cook on low for 6–7 hours or high for 3–4 hours, until potatoes are fork-tender and everything is bubbly.
+- Step 4: Cook.
+Pop the lid on and cook on low for 6–7 hours or high for 3–4 hours, until the potatoes are completely tender and the whole thing is hot and bubbly.